 Q. What is the turnaround time for soil testing?

 A. Turnaround time is dependent on volume of mail received.
-In general, routine soil test results will be sent out 5-10 business days after receipt of samples at the lab (not counting shipping time, time for Campus Mail to deliver to the lab, or weekends and holidays).
-The main exceptions are during our spring rush (mid-March through June).
+In general, routine soil test results will be sent out 6-10 business days after receipt of samples at the lab (not counting shipping time, time for Campus Mail to deliver to the lab, or weekends and holidays).
+The main exceptions are during our spring rush (usually mid-March through June).
 During this period, we do our best to keep the turnaround time of soil testing as short as possible.
 For current information visit the Turnaround Time page of our website.

 Q. When is the best time to test my soil?